 There’s a couple ways you can do this trip.
 You can either combine a Princess or Holland America Cruise with the rail journey.
 There’s a number of Rocky Mountaineer routes and trip lengths.
 My favorite is the one-way First Passage to the West Highlights route from Vancouver to Calgary (or reverse) with stops at Banff and Lake Louise.
 Here’s some tips:

-Bundle or not?: There’s definite benefits to a bundled cruise/tour/rail package where it all works seamlessly from start to finish, but some of the bundled packages have round-trip components.
+Bundle or not?: There’s definite benefits to a bundled cruise/tour/rail package where it all works seamlessly from start to finish, but some of the bundled packages have round-trip components which I avoid.
 In order to see as much as possible, I try to not ever back-track.
 So for me, I always choose one-way routes on both the cruise and the rail journey, even if that means that I can’t bundle them.
 It’s also really important to me to make sure my cruisetour includes at least three nights in Denali National Park.
-So, that’s one more reason why I line up the best possible cruisetour along with the best possible Rocky Mountaineer journey one right after the other, rather than settle for a bundled package.
+So, that’s one more reason why I line up the best possible cruisetour along with the best possible Rocky Mountaineer rail journey one right after the other, rather than settle for a bundled package.
 A good travel agent can help make sure that’s still an easy, seamless trip.

 Service Levels: You can mix and match Rocky Mountaineer Silver and Gold Leaf Service.
 Splurge for Gold Leaf service on the train in order to secure the best seats and service but then select Silver Leaf hotels in order to manage the budget.
 They’re nice hotels but all you’re doing is sleeping in them.
 Spend your money where it truly improves your experience.